-- a.
-The Informal Resolution process shall be guided by a trained facilitator. - b.
-The Informal Resolution process may be available if both parties agree in writing.
-Informal Resolution process is not available if the respondent is an employee. - c.
-The Informal Resolution process is available at any time prior to reaching a determination regarding responsibility. - d.
-Information disclosed by the parties during the Informal Resolution process is confidential and may not be used as evidence during the Formal Grievance process.

-- e.
-At any time until an Informal Resolution has been agreed upon, the parties may leave the Informal Resolution process and return to the Formal Grievance process.
-Likewise, if the Informal Resolution process fails and the parties cannot agree on a resolution, the complaint shall be referred to the Formal Grievance process. - f.
-A successful Informal Resolution process will yield an agreement between the parties.
-Once the agreement is reached the parties cannot pursue the Formal Grievance process for the same conduct. - g.
-Agreements to participate in the Informal Resolution process, Informal Resolutions, and the referral to the Formal Grievance process shall be kept as records.
+- a) The Informal Resolution process shall be guided by a trained facilitator. - b) The Informal Resolution process may be available if both parties agree in writing.
+Informal Resolution process is not available if the respondent is an employee. - c) Informal Resolution process is available at any time prior to reaching a determination regarding responsibility. - d) Information disclosed by the parties during the Informal Resolution process is confidential and may not be used as evidence during Formal Grievance process. - e) The parties may, until the Informal Resolution has been agreed upon, leave the process and return to the Formal Grievance process.
+Likewise, if the process fails and the parties cannot agree on a resolution, the complaint shall be referred to the Formal Grievance process. - f) A successful Informal Resolution process will yield an agreement between the parties.
+Once the agreement is reached the parties cannot pursue the Formal Grievance process for the same conduct. - g) Agreements to participate in the Informal Resolution process, Informal Resolutions, and the referral to the Formal Grievance process shall be kept as records.